scalacenter/scalafix/docs/rules/DisableSyntax.md

 ]
 ```

-1. The first way has a simple object providing an `id`, `pattern`, and `message`.
+1. The first way has an object providing an `id`, `pattern`, and `message`.
 2. The second way is just the pattern.
 When this is used, the `id` is set equal
    to the pattern, and a generic message is provided for you.
-3. The third way allows you to specify what capture-group the problematic thing
+3. The third way allows you to specify what capture-group the problematic piece
-   is in, in case your regex is complicated.
+   of code is in, in case your regex is complicated and also matches characters
+   not useful in an error message.

 ### Error Messages

 Error messages have access to the capture groups of the regex.
-Simply use `{$n}`
+To access the
-where `n` is the index of the capture group you wish to appear in that part of
+capture groups of the regex, use `{$n}` where `n` is the index of the capture
-the message.
+group you wish to appear in that part of the message.

 You can see this used in the 3rd example.